 The Neoholothele incei, previously known as Hapalopus incei, is a magnificent dwarf species.

-Commonly known as the Trinidad Olive Tarantula, it grows no larger than 7 to 8 cm.
+Commonly known as the Trinidad Olive Tarantula, it grows no larger than 3 inches.

-One of the most interesting facts about this species is that the TOT is able to live communally with its own species both in the wild and in captivity.
+One of the most interesting facts about this species is that the Trinidad Olive Tarantula is able to live communally with members of its own species both in the wild and in captivity.

 Known for being really fast and skittish, and considering the possibility of communal enclosures, it’s not recommended as a first tarantula and is better suited to hobbyists that have some experience caring for tarantulas already.

 The Trinidad Olive Tarantula has a beautiful golden color in a unique pattern.
 She has really short hair exhibiting a brown-colored body with dark brown and yellow markings on her legs and carapace, with horizontal stripes across her abdomen.